Amy Recommends:

 AKG Headphones

 The AKG K52 Headphones are perfect for anyone with a keyboard lab or music lab (especially that happens with others in the room).
-They are about as close as you can get to noise cancelling without getting expensive noise-cancelling headphones.
+They are about as close as you can get to noise-cancelling headphones without getting expensive noise-cancelling headphones.

 iKlip iPhone Holder